Nandu-S47/Assessment/README.md

     }

-  Recommended Method to be use or standards to be follow global:
+  Recommended Method to be use or follow globally used standard:
     Authenticating using a Service Principal with Open ID Connect.

 Terraform